Lunar penetrometer: Sounding device application

-The lunar penetrometer was studied as a potential sounding device for a manned Apollo lunar module landing in 1966.
+The lunar penetrometer was studied as a potential sounding device for a crewed Apollo lunar module landing in 1966.
 The device was suggested to assist astronauts in on-the-spot decision making regarding whether a safe landing of the lunar module could be made.
 Once dropped individually or in salvo within the landing zone, the lunar penetrometers could autonomously transmit an acceleration-time profile upon impact and characterize the surface hardness of the landing zone.
 A short study on the feasibility of this application was conducted to determine the flight, trajectory, and impact parameters of the lunar penetrometers once launched from a lunar module.
 The study found that the lunar penetrometer's impact velocities were limited to range from 120 ft/s to 200 ft/s, meaning that the velocities impact angles would have to vary between 54 and 62 percent from the vertical.
 The earliest that a lunar penetrometer had to be launched was at a range of 3,400 feet and an altitude of 1,075 feet, which would grant the crew in the lunar module 16 seconds to analyze the penetrometer data.